Computer Science Study Lab

 The CSSL is located in 226 MacQuarrie Hall, and is open Monday – Thursday, 11 am- 5pm.
 Students taking CS courses, especially CS46A, CS46B, and CS146, are encouraged to drop in to study, get help, join study groups, get advice, or help out.

-During the Spring 2022 semester, the CSSL tutoring will be in Hybrid mode.
-1-2 tutors will be available in person in the CSSL (MH 226) for help between 11 am- 5pm Monday - Thursday starting February 16th in Spring 2022 semester.
+During the Fall 2022 semester, the CSSL tutoring will be in Hybrid mode.
+1-2 tutors will be available in person in the CSSL (MH 226) for help between 11 am- 5pm Monday - Thursday starting September 6th in Fall 2022 semester.

 If you only take online classes and won't be able to come in person, CSSL also provides a Zoom session for you.
 You can enter the Zoom session and wait for the tutor to get you in.
-However, there will be no appointment available and it is based on first-come-first-serve during the same regular CSSL hours.
+However, there will be no appointment available and it is based on first-come-first-served during the same regular CSSL hours.

 Want to Become a Tutor?